Patient rights and responsibilities (EN) Patient rights and responsibilities (EN)

 For simple matters, your doctor may assume that you consent if you do not object.
 Simple matters include taking a blood sample, giving an injection and performing an X-ray.

 You always have the right to refuse a treatment or examination.
+Your doctor is obliged to inform you.
 Discuss with your doctor why you do not want a treatment or examination.
 Together, you can determine what care you do need in that case.

 If you are admitted to Isala and you leave the hospital against your doctor's advice, the hospital and doctor are not responsible for the medical consequences of your departure.